Azure/GenAIOps/labs/building.md

 ## Task 1: Review Your Architecture in the Portal

-1. Open the Azure Portal and navigate to the **Resource Group** you created in Lab 1.
+1. Open the Azure Portal and navigate to the **Resource Group** you created in bootstraping.
 2. Verify these key resources exist:
    - Azure AI Foundry Project & AI Agent Service
    - Azure Cognitive Services index (Employee Handbook)